john-cd/rust_howto/bk/src/categories/compilers/faster_linking.md

 Optimizing Rust linking involves several strategies to reduce binary size and link time.
 Here's a breakdown:

 - Link-Time Optimization (LTO): Enabling LTO allows the compiler to perform optimizations across the entire program during the linking phase.
-This can significantly reduce code size and improve performance by eliminating dead code and inlining functions more effectively.
+This can significantly reduce code size and improve [performance][p-performance] by eliminating dead code and inlining functions more effectively.
 Use the -C lto=fat or -C lto=thin (faster but less aggressive) compiler flags.
 LTO typically requires more memory and time during compilation.

 - Codegen Units: Increasing the number of codegen units (using -C codegen-units=N) can improve parallelism during compilation, potentially reducing compile time.
 However, this can sometimes hinder LTO effectiveness.
 Experiment to find the optimal balance.